jalik/js-form-parser/README.md

 const fields = parseForm(form);
 ```

-The generated `fields` constant will look like this :
+The `fields` object will look like this :

 ```json
 {